Advocacy

 Express your support for the legalization of safe raw milk in British Columbia by contacting Minister Dix at HLTH.Minister@gov.bc.ca and Minister Alexis at AF.Minister@gov.bc.ca .

-Tell them why you want raw milk and that you would like them to consider the new information that has become available in the last decade regarding raw milk health benefits and safety.
-Point out that penalties for selling raw milk of up to $3 million or 3 years in jail makes no sense, when you can buy raw milk at the grocery store in Washington State.
-Please copy us and your MLA on your email.
+Tell them why you want raw milk and that you would like them eliminate the legislation stating raw milk is a "Health Hazard", when clearly research shows this is not true.
+With proper production processes, it is as safe as any other food.
+Also, point out that penalties in B.C. for selling raw milk of up to $3 million or 3 years in jail makes no sense, when you can buy raw milk at the grocery store in Washington State.
+Please copy us (action@artisandairy.ca) and your MLA on your email.
 You can find your MLA by postal code here: Find my MLA (leg.bc.ca).

 Manitoba

-CADA is looking for a volunteers from this province that would like to help with lobbying the provincial ministers.
-Want to support this effort?
+CADA is looking for a volunteers from Manitoba that would like to lobbying the provincial ministers.
+Want to help?
 Become a volunteer!

 New Brunswick

-In September 2023, the Canadian Artisan Dairy Alliance (CADA) submitted a package of information on the health and safety of raw milk to the New Brunswick Minister of Agriculture, Aquaculture and Fisheries, namely, the Honourable Margaret Johnson.
-In her response, Minister Johnson advised that regulations regarding pasteurization fall under the Minister of Health.
+In September 2023, we submitted a package of information on the health and safety of raw milk to the Honourable Margaret Johnson, Minister of Agriculture, Aquaculture and Fisheries.
+Minister Johnson advised that regulations regarding pasteurization fall under the Minister of Health.
 On October 23rd, local advocates met with Minister Johnson who agreed to arrange a meeting with the NB Minister of Health, Bruce Fitch, to discuss raw milk health and safety.
 We are waiting for news of when this meeting will take place.

 Express your support for the legalization of safe raw milk in New Brunswick by contacting Minister Johnson at Margaret.Johnson@gnb.ca and Minister Fitch at Bruce.Fitch@gnb.ca